Civil rights movement: Kennedy administration: 1961–1963

 Robert Kennedy's relationship with the movement was not always positive.
-As attorney general, he was called to account by activists—who booed him at a June 1963 speech—for the Justice Department's own poor record of hiring blacks.
+As attorney general, he was called to account by activists—who booed him at a June 1963 speech—for the Justice Department's own poor record of hiring Black people.
 He also presided over FBI Director J. Edgar Hoover and his COINTELPRO program.
 This program ordered FBI agents to "expose, disrupt, misdirect, discredit, or otherwise neutralize" the activities of Communist front groups, a category in which the paranoid Hoover included most civil rights organizations.
 Kennedy personally authorized some of the programs.
 According to Tim Weiner, "RFK knew much more about this surveillance than he ever admitted."
-Although Kennedy only gave approval for limited wiretapping of King's phones "on a trial basis, for a month or so."
+Although Kennedy only approved the limited wiretapping of King's phones "on a trial basis, for a month or so."
 Hoover extended the clearance so his men were "unshackled" to look for evidence in any areas of the black leader's life they deemed important; they then used this information to harass King.
 Kennedy directly ordered surveillance on James Baldwin after their antagonistic racial summit in 1963.